ugent-library/old-people-service/README.md

   * messages must be persisted to disk

   * messages are created by [soap-bridge](https://github.com/ugent-library/soap-bridge) and are SOAP Cerif XML messages as produced by GISMO.
-We have to convert those XML messages into this `inbox.Message` format:
+We have to convert those XML messages into this `models.Message` format:

     ```
     {